Periodontal disease: Prevention

 Typically, dental hygienists (or dentists) use special instruments to clean (debride) teeth below the gumline and disrupt any plaque growing below the gumline.
-This is a standard treatment to prevent any further progress of established periodontitis.
-Studies show that after such a professional cleaning (periodontal debridement), microbial plaque tends to grow back to precleaning levels after about three to four months.
+This is a standard treatment to prevent any further progression of established periodontitis.
+Studies show that after such a professional cleaning (periodontal debridement), microbial plaque tends to regrow to precleaning levels after about three to four months.
 Nonetheless, the continued stabilization of a person's periodontal state depends largely, if not primarily, on the person's oral hygiene at home, as well as on the go.
 Without daily oral hygiene, periodontal disease will not be overcome, especially if the person has a history of extensive periodontal disease.

 Management

 The cornerstone of successful periodontal treatment starts with establishing excellent oral hygiene.
 This includes twice-daily brushing with daily flossing.
-Also, the use of an interdental brush is helpful if space between the teeth allows.
+Also, the use of an interdental brush is helpful if the space between the teeth allows.
 For smaller spaces, products such as narrow picks with soft rubber bristles provide excellent manual cleaning.
 Persons with dexterity problems, such as with arthritis, may find oral hygiene to be difficult and may require more frequent professional care and/or the use of a powered toothbrush.
-Persons with periodontitis must realize it is a chronic inflammatory disease and a lifelong regimen of excellent hygiene and professional maintenance care with a dentist/hygienist or periodontist is required to maintain affected teeth.
+Persons with periodontitis must realize it is a chronic inflammatory disease and a life-long regimen of excellent hygiene and professional maintenance care with a dentist/hygienist or periodontist is required to maintain affected teeth.

 Initial therapy

 Removal of microbial plaque and calculus is necessary to establish periodontal health.
-The first step in the treatment of periodontitis involves nonsurgical cleaning below the gum line with a procedure called "root surface instrumentation" or "RSI", this causes a mechanical disturbance to the bacterial biofilm below the gumline.
+The first step in the treatment of periodontitis involves nonsurgical cleaning below the gum line with a procedure called "root surface instrumentation" or "RSI", which causes a mechanical disturbance to the bacterial biofilm below the gum line.
 This procedure involves the use of specialized curettes to mechanically remove plaque and calculus from below the gumline, and may require multiple visits and local anesthesia to adequately complete.
 In addition to initial RSI, it may also be necessary to adjust the occlusion (bite) to prevent excessive force on teeth that have reduced bone support.
 Also, it may be necessary to complete any other dental needs, such as replacement of rough, plaque-retentive restorations, closure of open contacts between teeth, and any other requirements diagnosed at the initial evaluation.
-It is important to note that RSI is different to scaling and root planing: RSI only removes the calculus, while scaling and root planing removes the calculus as well as underlying softened dentine, which leaves behind a smooth and glassy surface, which is not a requisite for periodontal healing.
+It is important to note that RSI is different from scaling and root planing: RSI only removes the calculus, while scaling and root planing removes the calculus as well as diseased cementum, which leaves behind a smooth and glassy surface, which is not a requisite for periodontal healing.
 Therefore, RSI is now advocated over root planing.